top of page

 My favorite option, however, is to take the super fun DFDS ferry to Copenhagen.
 This overnight ferry is not only a cheap way to get to Copenhagen from Oslo, but it's loads of fun with the family.
 It's basically a mini-cruise complete with comfortable ensuite cabins, a kid's club, and multiple bars and restaurants to choose from to spend your time.

-Is Norse Airways Worth It?
+Compared to Other Budget Airline Reviews, Is Norse Airways Worth It?

 Opening the door to Scandinavian countries at such an affordable price, Norse Airways is providing a stellar opportunity for U.S. travelers to explore new places beyond the top tourist hot spots.